aixigo/PREvant/api/README.md

-The image `aixigo/prevant` provides the REST-API in order to deploy containers and to compose them into reviewable application.
+Note: The image 'aixigo/prevant' provides the REST-API in order to deploy containers and to compose them into reviewable application.

-# Configuration
+# Configuration and Customization

-In order to configure PREvant create a [TOML](https://github.com/toml-lang/toml) file that is mounted to the container's path `/app/config.toml` (path can be changed by the CLI option `--config`).
-Additionally, PREvant utilizes [figment][1] to read configuration options from file, environment variable, and from some CLI options.
+Users can customize PREvant's operations by adjusting settings in a configuration file (`TOML`).
+This allows the system to adapt to various deployment environments and specific user needs.
+In order to configure PREvant, user can create a [TOML](https://github.com/toml-lang/toml) file that is then mounted to the container's path '/app/config.toml' (path can be changed by the CLI option --config).
+Additionally, PREvant utilizes  [figment][1] (a library for declaring and combining configuration sources and extracting typed values from the combined sources), to read configuration options from the file, environment variable, and from some CLI options.

 ## Runtime Configuration